enricobottazzi/designated-verifier-proof/README.md

 If not specified, the will be saved by default to a file named `proof.json` and `public.json` inside your current directory.

-4. Verify the Proof
+3. Verify the Proof

 ```
-node cli/dvp.js verify-proof test-folder/proof.json test-folder/public.json artifacts-folder
+node cli/dvp.js verify-proof proof.json public.json artifacts-folder
 ```

 Where:

-- `test-folder/proof.json` and `test-folder/public.json` are the paths where the proof and the public Signal have been saved
+- `proof.json` and `public.json` are the paths where the proof and the public Signals have been saved
 - `artifacts-folder` is the folder where the artifacts have been downloaded from step 1

 ## To-Do list